KrzysztofPrzygoda/docs/linux/ssl/ssl-guide.md

    **Certificates-Current User** > **Trusted Root Certification Authorities**
    into
    **Certificates (Local Computer)** > **Trusted Root Certification Authorities**.
-7. Relaunch your browser(s) or even you may need to restart OS to changes take effect.
+7. Relaunch your browser(s) or even you may need to restart OS to make changes to take effect.

 ### 5. Add your domain to hosts
 If your domain does not exist in DNS system, you may add it to the `hosts` file on your client machine to resolve IP of the host that is meant to be pointed by the domain.